boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 ### What It Actually Means

 You cannot predict your monthly bill.
 Every action triggers multiple micro-charges that seem insignificant individually but compound into shocking totals.

-The charges are small enough to ignore in the moment but large enough to devastate your budget by month's end.

 ## The Two Models Compared